nuxeo/FunkLoad/README.txt

 Credits
 -------

-Thanks to Frank Cohen's TestMaker_ framework and Richard Jones webunit_ package.
+Thanks to Frank Cohen's TestMaker_ framework, Richard Jones and all contributors_.

 Test runner